29 Healthy Holiday Food Gifts That Aren’t Fruit Cake

 Getting good fruit in the offseason can be tricky—though here’s one alternative that can get you through winter.
 But the food gifts that truly keeps on giving is fruit-of-the-month clubs from The Fruit Company.
 Choose from the Harvest Club with apples, pears, and oranges, or the Exotic Club which includes persimmons, kiwi, and star fruit.
 Organic options and various lengths of packages are available.
 Fresh fruit delivered to your home?
 Yes, please!

 For the caffeine lover in your life, there are more and more reasons to indulge guilt-free thanks to news on the emerging health benefits of coffee.
 So consider a coffee of the month club.
 Beans from all over the world, including Guatemala, Peru, and Honduras are sent whole or ground.
 Grounds for Change guarantees that their coffee is Fair Trade Certified and organic, making the gift beneficial for the environment and the socioeconomics of the originating country.
 Decaf varieties available, too!
 Check out some more gift ideas for the coffee lovers in your life.

 High in vitamins C and A, fresh homemade salsas makes fabulous and healthy holiday food gifts.
 Looking for authentic and innovative flavors from the southwest?
 Try the Arizona Spice Company with salsas with fun names such as Arizona Reaper and Magnificent Mango.
 These award-winning condiments are all-natural; several varieties use the famous Hatch green chilies from New Mexico.
 Intensities range from mild, medium, hot, habanero and ghost pepper heats, so there’s something for everyone.

-Full of phytonutrients, fiber, folate and vitamins C and K, pomegranates make unique and healthy holiday food gifts.
+Full of phytonutrients, fiber, folate, and vitamins C and K, pomegranates make unique and healthy holiday food gifts.
 A box of seasonal Crimson Pomegranates is bright and festive in color, with tart-sweet flavors to include as healthy snacks or in fun holiday recipes.
 And they can help you cover the red part of healthiest foods from each color of the rainbow.
 Pomegranate juice is extremely high in antioxidants, too.
 Fun fact—pomegranates are in the berry family!

 Figs and dates